HackYourFutureBelgium/home/students/hyf-workflows/module-projects.md

 ### Blocked?

-If your team wasn't able to finish the project, please leave a note in your group issue explaining what blocked your team, and how far you were able to make it.
+If you or your team wasn't able to finish the project, please leave a note in your group issue explaining what blocked your team, and how far you were able to make it.
 This will help your coaches know how they can help you individually and collectively when you discuss the project together in class.

 ### What counts as a project submission?